Skip to main content

 You're entering technical territory.
 We recommend having developer resources or experience before diving in.

-Maybe you want to post your thumbnail to Facebook, but you want the link for it to point back to your website.
-If so, you can use the Open Graph tags we produce for ’public' media to accomplish this.
+Suppose you want to post your thumbnail on Facebook, but you want the link to point back to your website.
+You can use the Open Graph tags we produce for ’public' media to accomplish this.
 Facebook uses the Open Graph tags to specify what content from the website should be posted.

-View the source on the media page and look for all of the tags of the form.
+View the source on the media page and look for all the form tags.
 There should be approximately 8 tags as shown below.

 <meta property="og:xxxxxx" content="...">